Going Back to Work After Retirement

 Retirement is not a destination, it's a journey—often a lengthy and adventurous journey.
 Some retirees find this out the hard way when dividends from their investment portfolios and even Social Security no longer meet their income needs.

 So what do you do when faced with financial challenges in retirement?
 You can either cut your expenses or increase your income.
 More retirees are choosing the latter, increasing their incomes by going back to work after retirement.
-Some call this the second act but I prefer another nickname: the revolving door retirement.
+Some call this the second act but another nickname is the revolving door retirement.

 Pushing through the revolving door from retirement back to work is not quite as simple as it sounds.
 If you are driven to work doing something you love, then go for it.
 However, if you are deciding whether a revolving door retirement makes sense for you, be aware there may be tax consequences, Social Security consequences, and increased spending on your part.
 Here's what you should consider before going back to work in retirement.